 Sea Level Rise Vulnerability Assessment for the Sonoma Coast.
 In May 2017 Sonoma County completed a sea level rise adaptation planning effort for the Sonoma Coast.
 The County first conducted a general assessment of the coastal areas, communities, land uses, development, and public facilities most vulnerable to sea level rise impacts to prioritize development of community-specific focused vulnerability assessments.
 The Sonoma County Coast General Vulnerability Assessment was completed in June 2016.
-The General Vulnerability Assessment depicts the inundation from sea-level rise in 1-foot increments up to 6 feet (which, based on the medium-high projection scenario in the 2018 State Sea Level Rise Guidance could occur as soon as 2095).
+The General Vulnerability Assessment depicts the inundation from sea-level rise in 1-foot increments up to 6 feet (2100 scenario).
 The results are those SubAreas with a relative vulnerability of "high" are Highcliffs/Muniz-Jenner (SubArea 6), Pacific View/Willow Creek (SubArea 8), and State Beach-Bodega Bay (SubArea 9).